aucad/aml-networks/readme.md

 attacks in network intrusion detection systems (NIDS).

 It involves evaluation of classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box evasion attacks.
-Supported classifiers are Keras deep neural network, and a tree-based ensemble learner XGBoost.
+Supported classifiers are Keras deep neural network and a tree-based ensemble learner XGBoost.
 Both classifiers can be enhanced with an adversarial defense.

 This repository provides an implementation to perform various experiments in this specified setting.